-The scalar distance \overline{c} is the mean diameter of the core atoms in the density, and the dimensionless number γ relates \overline{c} to the size of the ellipsoid, determining how many neighbors will be reached.

-The ellipsoids make it possible to cluster the core atoms for a given cloud, and in effect to coalesce the corona.
+The scalar distance $\bar{c}$ is the mean diameter of the core atoms in the density, and the dimensionless number $\gamma$ relates $\bar{c}$ to the size of the ellipsoid, determining how many neighbors will be reached.
+The ellipsoids make it possible to cluster the core atoms for a given cloud, in effect to coalesce the corona.
 Each sample volume (the votee) receives votes from all the neighboring sample volumes whose ellipsoids overlap it.
-The votes from those ellipsoids are assigned a strength v, where m is the number of core atoms in the voting density and d_e is an ellipsoidal distance from the center of the voter ellipsoid to the votee, \mathbf{d} being the vector from the voter to the votee, and $\hat{\mathbf{e}}i$ the cardinal coordinate system.
-Votes are constructed to contain information about the constituent core atom population of the voter, including its C matrix which may simply be summed (scaled by v) to produce an eigenanalysis of the entire constituent core atom population of a particular candidate.
-Thus are formed what we call superdensities, clusters of core atoms that no longer suffer from distortion.
+The votes from those ellipsoids are assigned a strength v, where $v = m \cdot exp(-d_e^2)$ , m being the number of core atoms in the voting density, and $d_e$ the ellipsoidal distance from the center of the voter ellipsoid to the votee, d being the vector from the voter to the votee.
+Votes are constructed to contain information about the voter, including its C matrix which may simply be summed (scaled by v) for an eigenanalysis of the entire constituent core atom population of a particular candidate.
+Thus are formed what we call superdensities, clusters of core atoms that no longer suffer from coronal distortion.
 The center of mass for the constituent core atom population of a superdensity will tend to be at the true core, rather than in the corona.